 Energy & Environment

-Climate change is a real threat to our state, and we cannot wait to act to reverse its harmful impacts.
-Instead, we must protect the health of our people, our wildlife and our natural resources.
+Climate change is a real threat to our state, and we must act now to reverse its harmful impacts.
+We must protect the health of our people, our wildlife and our natural resources.
 We must ensure everyone can breathe clean air and drink clean water.
+As New Hampshire works toward these goals, we will be creating jobs and keeping more of our energy dollars in state.

 As a state senator, I worked to pass New Hampshire’s first group net metering legislation into law, propelling solar and hydropower growth.
 We must build on this success by expanding the group net metering cap from 1 megawatt to 5 megawatts.
-SB 446, which Governor Sununu vetoed, would have spurred further locally-generated, renewable energy growth in our state, created jobs, saved money for cities and towns and lowered property taxes for residents and reduced electric rates.
+SB446, which Governor Sununu vetoed, would have promoted rapid growth of locally generated, renewable energy in our state.
+It would have helped created jobs, reduced electricity costs for businesses, schools and towns, and lowered property taxes for residents.

 I oppose the Trump Administration’s plan to open up New Hampshire’s coast for offshore oil and gas drilling.
-We’ve already seen the devastating environmental and economic damages an oil spill would bring.
+We have all seen the devastating environmental and economic damages an oil spill would bring.
 The fate of our fishing and tourism industries should not rest in the hands of oil companies.
+Instead, I support the careful implementation of offshore wind turbines to power the future of our state.